ESTA: US Visa-Free Travel Guide

 Table of Contents

-The Electronic System for Travel Authorization (ESTA) is an automated system that determines the eligibility of visitors traveling to the United States under the Visa Waiver Program (VWP).
+The Electronic System for Travel Authorization (ESTA) is an automated system that determines the eligibility of visitors to enter the United States under the Visa Waiver Program (VWP).

-Established to enhance border security, ESTA ensures that travelers from eligible countries meet the necessary requirements before boarding a flight or vessel bound for the US.
+Established to enhance border security, ESTA ensures that travelers from eligible countries meet the necessary requirements before attempting to enter the country.

 The purpose of ESTA is to streamline travel for tourists and business visitors while maintaining rigorous security standards.
 By pre-screening travelers, the system aims to prevent inadmissible individuals from arriving at US ports of entry, thereby safeguarding national security.